DSKSD/Pytorch_models/README.md

 2. <a href="https://arxiv.org/abs/1705.10359">Neural Embeddings of Graphs in Hyperbolic Space</a>
 3. <a href="https://arxiv.org/abs/1705.04304">A Deep Reinforced Model for Abstractive Summarization</a>
 4. <a href="https://arxiv.org/abs/1705.10929">Adversarial Generation of Natural Language</a>
+5. <a href="https://arxiv.org/abs/1706.01427">A simple neural network module for relational reasoning</a>

 ## 2. Generative Models